-My pension savings didn’t look that bad.
-But I was shocked how little it would grow if I left it alone.
+My pension didn’t look that bad.
+But I was shocked how little it would grow if it was left alone.

-At the time, some big technology companies were often in the news.
-Facebook, Apple, Amazon, Netflix, Google etc were not only changing our lives but making headlines with their global expansion, sales growth and share price performance.
+At the time, technology companies were in the news.
+Facebook, Apple, Amazon, Netflix, Google etc were changing our lives and making headlines with global expansion, sales growth and share price performance.

-It made me think about investing in companies leading the world’s digital transformation.
+It made me think about investing my pension in companies leading the world’s digital transformation.

-There are many reasons why they are conservative in their advice.
+There are many reasons why they are so cautious.
 Here are four:

 Understanding is the antidote to fear.

-10 years ago, I started cautiously. – and I’m still cautious!
-Today, I’m invested in 25 to 30 companies.
-Some are household names, like Amazon, Google, Etsy and Peleton.
-Others are less well-known but lead the world in their field, like Teladoc (telemedicine), The Trade Desk (digital advertising) and Crowdstrike (cybersecurity).
+Today, I invest in 25 to 30 US-listed, technology-led companies.
+To spread risk, they are in different sectors – healthcare, financial services, microchips, electronic vehicles and online shopping – and in three size categories: ‘Really Big’, ‘Big’ and ‘Small but Growing’.
+Some are household names, like Apple, Amazon, Google, Etsy and Tesla.
+Others are less well-known but lead the world in their field, like Enphase (new energy), The Trade Desk (digital advertising) and Crowdstrike (cybersecurity).

 The companies I invest in are listed below.